EUreka3D-XR Demonstration Event & Workshop

 Share

-With over 50 participants on site and a equal number of attendees online, EUreka3D-XR organizes a Capacity Building and demonstration event.
+With over 50 participants on site and a equal number of attendees online, EUreka3D-XR organized a Capacity Building and demonstration event.
 The demonstration comes at a moment when the project’s progress in the development of tools and pilot scenarios has become both visible and significant, offering tangible insights into how 3D and XR technologies can serve the cultural heritage sector.

 29 January 2026, 9.30 – 18.00h (CET)